merv-e/employee-polls-project/README.md

 # Employee Poll Project

-* In this project, you can use the user passwords and username to login.
+* In this project, you can choose the username to login.
 * After logged in, the app allows you to create new polls as well as voting for polls that are already created.
 * You can also check the leaderboard to see which user answered/created the polls more.